Bloc/jottly-checkpoints/16-Styling-Pricing-Tiers.md

 ...
 ```

-Now that we've added that to our HTML, we can adjust the styling so it appears just right.

-With our primary `h4` size being 6em, we want to adjust the span inside of it to be half of that.
-If you enter `3em` for the font size, you will see it massively larger than that of the price itself.
-This is because that number will multiply the number above it, meaning 6em x 3 em = too big.
-So we want to multiply it by 0.5em, so it minimizes in size.
+With our primary h4 size being 6em, we want to adjust the span inside of it to be half of that.
+If you enter 3em for the font size, you will see it massively larger than that of the price itself.
+This is because that number will multiply the number above it, meaning 6em x 3em = too big!
+We want to multiply it by 0.5em, so it gets smaller.

 ```css(stylesheets/base.css)
 ...